stackhpc/reductionist-rs/docs/deployment.md

 The existence of correctly configured hosts is assumed by this playbook.

-The following host OS distributions are supported:
+The following host OS distributions have been tested and are supported:

-* Ubuntu 20.04-22.04
+* CentOS Stream 9
-* CentOS Stream 8-9
+* Rocky Linux 9
-* Rocky Linux 8-9
+* Ubuntu 24.04

 Currently only a single network is supported.
 Several TCP ports should be accessible on this network.